Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 \subsubsection{Case 2: Mixed states}

-Suppose instead a mixture of two pure density matrices.
+Suppose the universal state is a mixture of two pure density matrices.
 Would Sebens \& Carroll's proof work then?
-To our knowledge, no one has proven that their derivation of the Born rule generalizes to the case of mixed states and hence to DMR\textsubscript{E}.
-Here, we establish exactly this claim, given our account of mixed state decoherence in \S2.3.
-We show this explicitly for one case, and provide an algorithm for generalizing this to arbitrary density matrices.
+We show that it can be done, by working through an explicit case and providing an algorithm for generalizing this to arbitrary density matrices.

 Let $\rho_{\downarrow_z}$ be the pure density matrix representing an electron in the $\downarrow_z$ state, and let $\rho_{\downarrow_x}$ be the pure density matrix representing an electron in the $\downarrow_x$ state.
 Then, suppose Alice is in a universe in the mixed state: